 Photo: Sayan Chuenudomsavad

 Life continues in Ban Morphou.
 Children go to school and play as usual.
-Ban Morphou is a large, long-established village where livelihoods are passed down from generation to generation.
+Ban Morphou is a large village with a long history, where livelihoods are passed down from generation to generation.

 Photo: Sayan Chuenudomsavad

-Near the dam site, many tree species on the islands and sandbanks of the Mekong River are adapted to withstand strong currents because they are submerged during high water.
-These trees can withstand flooding for extended periods, but changes in water levels due to dam construction and operation, as well as climate change, have led to significant loss of trees and ecosystem integrity.
-Photo: Sayan Chuenudomsavad
+Near the dam site, many tree species on the islands and sandbanks of the Mekong River have adapted to withstand strong currents because they are submerged when water levels rise.
+These trees can withstand flooding for extended periods, but changes in water levels due to dam construction and operation, as well as climate change, have led to significant loss of trees as well as the integrity of the ecosystem.

 Photo: Sayan Chuenudomsavad